by Structured Settlement Watchdog®

 " Get David Springer to represent you, if you do it will really pay off, you'll see"

-Despite claiming that Sovereign Funding Group ceased operations in their June 2012 response to the Woodbridge complaint, we have documentation to prove that David Springer has used a sovereignfunding.com email address for outbound email since that time.
+Despite claiming that Sovereign Funding Group ceased operations in their June 2012 response to the Woodbridge complaint, we have documentation to prove that David Springer used a sovereignfunding.com email address for outbound email for some time after that.
 Moreover, the address that was purported to be the Sovereign Funding Group address, turned out to be a mailbox in a UPS store in Rockville MD taken out by David Springer on June 15, 2012.